adi-exe/WeCare/README.md

     3. Install required libraries using commands in the requirements.txt <br>
     4. Run the server.py file <br>
     <br>
-    Now you have everything in place, use the website link above to interact with The Caring Comet
+    Now you have everything in place, use the website link above to interact with We Care.
 </p>